hapijs/cookie/README.md

   (e.g. user account still exists).
 The function has the signature `function(request, session, callback)`
   where:
     - `request` - is the Hapi request object of the request which is being authenticated.
-    - `session` - is the session object set via `request.auth.session.set()`.
+    - `session` - is the session object set via `request.cookieAuth.set()`.
     - `callback` - a callback function with the signature `function(err, isValid, credentials)`
       where:
         - `err` - an internal error.
         - `isValid` - `true` if the content of the session is valid, otherwise `false`.
         - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
 If value is `null` or `undefined`, defaults to `session`.
-If set, will override the current cookie as if `request.auth.session.set()` was called.
+If set, will override the current cookie as if `request.cookieAuth.set()` was called.

-When the cookie scheme is enabled on a route, the `request.auth.session` objects is decorated with the following methods:
+When the cookie scheme is enabled on a route, the `request.cookieAuth` objects is decorated with the following methods:
 - `set(session)` - sets the current session.
 Must be called after a successful login to begin the session. `session` must be a non-null object, which is set on successful subsequent